 Waterways have a role to play in improving wellbeing, inclusion and prospects of communities and individuals.

-Independent research shows that spending time by the waterways can make people happer and improve life satisfaction, with an equivalent estimated social wellbeing value of £3.8bn per year.
+Independent research shows that spending time by the waterways can make people happier and improve life satisfaction, with an equivalent estimated social wellbeing value of £3.8bn per year nationally.

 Your plan should consider: